 For certain drugs, you or your provider need to get approval from the plan before we will agree to cover the drug for you.
 This is called "prior authorization."
-Sometimes the requirement for getting approval in advance helps guide appropriate use of certain drugs.
+This is put in place to ensure medication safety and help guide appropriate use of certain drugs.
 If you do not get this approval, your drug might not be covered by the plan.